mozart/mozart.github.io/collaboration-process/index.md

 # Collective Code Construction Contract (C4)

+## Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Goals

 C4 is meant to provide a reusable optimal collaboration model for open source software projects.
 It has these specific goals: